frconor-ebook/meditations/_posts/2025-02-17-little-things.md

 how some material thing could be improved a little bit.

-About twenty or thirty years ago, there was a piece of news in a newspaper called the *International Herald Tribune*, based in New York, which used to go all over the world.
+About twenty or thirty years ago, there was a piece of news in a newspaper called the International Herald Tribune, based in New York, which used to go all over the world.
 I think it\'s not functioning anymore.